Maxximou5/csgo-deathmatch/README.md

 - /plugins/deathmatch.smx
 - /scripting/deathmatch.sp (necessary only for compiling)

+### Changelog

+To view the most recent changelog visit the <a href="https://github.com/Maxximou5/csgo-deathmatch/blob/master/CHANGELOG.md">changelog</a> file.

 ### Download

 Once installed, the plugin will update itself as long as you've done as described in the requirements section; otherwise, downloaded the latest release below.